Preparing for the test

 You can check out some sample exercises to see what the tests consist of.
-They don't test your knowledge of factual information.
-You will not know which level you are at.
+The test does not test factual knowledge.
+When you do sample tasks you will not find out which level you are at.
 But you will be told how many tasks you answer correctly.

 Information in Norwegian:

 Do you want to know more about the oral test?
 See sample exercises for the oral test (pdf).

 The Norwegian language test measures language proficiency at levels A1, A2, B1 and B2.